sadraskol/olympus/README.md

 - The write replay feature
 - The Read-Modify-Write protocol
-- Leases based on Paxos
+- Leases based on Paxos (partially done)
 - Various optimizations, starting with RDMA

 Also, tests could go even further in order to verify the implementation